How (greeting): Usage

 Karl May, in his works of fiction, used Howgh similar to the Schweizerdeutsch closing particle "Ha gschlosse" (have closed), which is used by the speaker to indicate they are done speaking.
-In both cases, he used the appropriated term to express a Rule of Order, and a longing for consensus.
+In both cases, he used the term to express a Rule of Order, and a longing for consensus.

 "Howgh", "Uff!", Manitou and Lakota "Hoka Hey" have had a major influence on the popular image of Native Americans in German-speaking countries.
 Howgh gained popularity as a reference to Native Americans through Cooper's and Parkman's books.
-By 1917 it was so stereotypically accepted that it found its way into US World War I propaganda depicting Native American soldiers:
+By 1917, it was so stereotypically accepted that it found its way into US World War I propaganda depicting Native American soldiers:

+In the 1948 Tom and Jerry short "Kitty Foiled", Jerry and the canary say "How" as they dress themselves as Native Americans.

-In 1953 "How" and primitive utterances like "Ugg-a-Wugg!" were used in the lyrics of Walt Disney's songs "What Made the Red Man Red?" and "Indians" in the movie and musical productions of Peter Pan, which featured white actors in stereotypical costumes, performing what they presented as "Indian" dance numbers and singing gibberish.
+In the 1950s, "How" and primitive utterances like "Ugg-a-Wugg!" were used for two songs in two adaptations of Peter Pan; "What Made the Red Man Red?" in Walt Disney's 1953 animated film and "Ugg-a-Wugg" in Edwin Lester's 1954 musical.
+The latter featured white actors in stereotypical costumes, performing what they presented as "Indian dance" numbers and singing gibberish.